 Data from TSB

-To give an indication of potential costs, providers usually cost between £150 - £300 for a valuation.
+Providers usually cost between £150 - £300 for a valuation.
 Some specific quotes on what a typical home valuation might cost include:

-If your mortgage provider does not make recommendations on which surveyor to work with, or if you choose to look elsewhere in order to get a better price, it is important to make sure that the provider is accredited by RICS.
+If your mortgage provider does not make recommendations on which chartered surveyor to work with, or if you choose to look elsewhere in order to get a better price, it’s important to make sure that the provider is accredited by RICS.
 RICS set the standards for surveyors and offers peace of mind that the individual surveying your house is both knowledgeable and will be accepted by your bank.

-Booking the survey
+Booking the inspection

 On the day